davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

     }

-  The practice of reading from a different union member than the one most recently written to (called type-punning) is common.
+  The practice of reading from a different union member than the one most recently written to (called 'type-punning') is common.
 Even with :option:`-fstrict-aliasing`, type-punning is allowed, provided the memory is accessed through the union type.
 So, the code above works as expected.
 Structures unions enumerations and bit-fields